Anak9/bender/readme.md

-## Built using NodeJ, Express, mongoDB and mongoose
+## Built using NodeJS, Express, mongoDB and mongoose

 To run the application, first edit the config.env file then execute the following commands in sequence